MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/camera-device-orientation.md

 This includes any DirectShow applications and most of the MF/MediaCapture based applications.

 ![NOTE]
-> When Auto Correct is used, OEMs and IHVs must NOT advertise the actual orientation of the sensor via the \_PLD’s Rotation field.
+> When Auto Correct is used, OEMs and IHVs must NOT advertise the actual orientation of the sensor via the \_PLD's Rotation field.
 In this case, the Rotation field must indicate the orientation after the correction: 0 degrees*.

 ### \_PLD Rotation